 1. Test Environment Toolkit (TETware)

 The Test Environment Toolkit is a test execution management system that can be used to test products across multiple operating systems.
-It provides an easy-to-use framework that can be built to support local testing, remote testing, distributed testing, testing on real-time and embedded systems.
+It provides an easy-to-use framework that can be built to support local testing, remote testing, distributed testing, and testing on real-time and embedded systems.

 2. Bugzilla Testopia